seed-labs/seed-labs/manuals/vm/seedvm-manual.md

 Dropbox and Google Drive to share files between your VM and host machine.

 If you run the VM on your local computer, you can create a shared folder between your computer and the VM.
+We recommend you turn off the VM before you do Step A. Change the setting while the VM is running may crash the VM.

 **Step A.** First you need to create a folder on your local computer (or using an existing folder).
 We will let the VirtualBox know that this folder